Literature Circles & Book Talk: A Teacher's GuideLiterature Circles & Book Talk: A Teacher's Guide: practical strategies for teachers

 Step 2: Explicitly teach oracy and discussion norms.
 Before introducing roles, spend a week practising how to talk.
 Use non-academic prompts (like "Should school uniform be banned?") to teach active listening, turn-taking, and how to use sentence stems to build on or challenge an idea.
 Create a visible class charter for discussion behaviour.

 Step 5: Shift to observation.
 Once groups are running, your job is to observe, not to lead.
 Carry a clipboard and track the types of talk occurring (e.g. reporting, agreeing, challenging, synthesising).
-Only intervene if the group dynamics break down completely or if you need to inject a challenging question to elevate a stalled discussion.
+Only intervene if the group dynamics break down completely or if you need to inject a challenging question to improve a stalled discussion.

 Worked Example: A Year 5 teacher wants to start literature circles using a historical fiction novel.
 In week one, the teacher uses a short story read aloud to the whole class, modelling how to use a 'Summariser' and 'Questioner' framework.
 In week two, the class is divided into groups of four.
 They read chapter one independently.
-Before the discussion, the teacher provides ten minutes of silent preparation time for pupils to complete their specific role notes.
+Before the discussion, the teacher provides ten minutes of silent preparation time for learners to complete their specific role notes.
 During the 15-minute discussion, the teacher circulates, noting that Group A is just reading their notes aloud.
 The teacher pauses Group A and says, "You have shared great facts.
 Now, put your papers face down.
 What is the most confusing thing the main character did in this chapter?"
 The teacher stays just long enough to ensure the conversation restarts as a dialogue, then steps away.

 Example: The teacher uses an observation checklist to track the frequency of different types of talk (e.g., summarising, questioning, challenging) within each group.
 This data informs future instruction on oracy skills.